 - SLS (Sodium Lauryl Sulfate) and SLES (Sodium Laureth Sulfate)

-When you are out buying soaps, look at the ingredients on the label.
-Find soaps that don't have what we listed above and in general have minimal ingredients.
+When you buying soaps, look at the ingredients on the label.
+Find soaps that don't have what we listed above and have minimal ingredients.
 Natural, organic soaps are a great choice.
 You can also buy specific soaps for babies like Dr. Bronner's Pure Baby Unscented Soap.
 The nice thing about Dr. Bronner's is that it can be used for hair, hands, and dishes as well as baby bottles.

-Is Bleach an Option?
+Is bleach an option?

 According to the CDC, you can use bleach on your baby bottles, but it should be used as a last option for sanitizing.
 If you use bleach, the CDC recommends using 2 teaspoons per 16 cups of water and let the bottle soak for 2 minutes.